lum1n0us/wasm-micro-runtime/doc/export_native_api.md

 A few key ground rules:

 - Never pass any structure/class object pointer to native (do data serialization instead)
-- Do the pointer address conversion in the native API if "$*" are not used for the pointer in the function signature
+- Do the pointer address conversion in the native API if "$*" is not used for the pointer in the function signature
-- Never pass function pointer to native
+- Never pass a function pointer to the native

 ## Pass structured data or class object

-We must do data serialization for passing structured data or class object between the two worlds of WASM and native.
-There are two serilization methods available in WASM as below, and yet you can introduce more like json, cbor etc.
+We must do data serialization for passing structured data or class objects between the two worlds of WASM and native.
+There are two serialization methods available in WASM as below, and yet you can introduce more like json, cbor etc.

 - [attributes container](../core/app-framework/app-native-shared/attr_container.c)
 - [restful request/response](../core/app-framework/app-native-shared/restful_utils.c)

-Note the serilization library are separately compiled into WASM and runtime.
+Note the serialization library is separately compiled into WASM and runtime.
 And the source files are located in the folder "[core/app-framework/app-native-shared](../core/app-framework/app-native-shared)“ where all source files will be compiled into both worlds.

-The following sample code demostrates WASM app packes a response structure to buffer, then pass the buffer pointer to the native:
+The following sample code demonstrates WASM app packs a response structure to buffer, then pass the buffer pointer to the native:

 ```c
 /*** file name: core/app-framework/base/app/request.c ***/